 2. Clean your subfloor

-Ensure the subfloor is clean, flat, smooth and ready for installation.
-It is important to note that if the subfloor is not concrete then this will require the installation of concrete backer boards before the floor can be installed.
-If this is the case, the height of your floors may vary, requiring different transitions between rooms.
-This process will involve cleaning, fixing any cracks, and letting any new concrete cure.
+We'll ensure the subfloor is clean, flat, smooth & ready for installation.
+If the subfloor is not concrete, it may need concrete backer boards.
+These can cause the height of your floors to vary, requiring different transitions between rooms.
+This process will also involve cleaning, fixing any cracks, and letting any new concrete cure.

-The last step is the installation of the tile or stone.
-Our installers will cut or trim the tiles, and spread mortar and grout as they lay the tile.
+The last step is the installation of the actual tile or stone floors.
+Our installers will cut or trim the tiles and spread mortar and grout as they lay the tile.
 New tile installations need time to cure and solidify, so although the installation team has left your home, it will still take at least 48 hours until the tiles can be walked upon.

-Although the installation process can be noisy, messy, lengthy and inconvenient the end result will be well worth it - a beautiful new floor that is yours to enjoy for many more years to come
+Expect noise, mess, and temporary inconvenience.
+Despite all this, the end result will be well worth it - a beautiful new floor that is yours to enjoy for many more years to come.

 Want to learn more about tile installation?